sassoftware/visual-analytics-sdk/documentation/website/versioned_docs/version-0.1.0/api/SASReportObjectElement.md

 ### `authenticationType: string`

-Choose the method to authenticate requests to the SAS Viya server.
+Choose the method that will be used to authenticate requests to the Viya server.
-- `'guest'` automatically logs in to the SAS Viya server as the guest user.
-- `'credentials'` uses SAS Logon to establish an authenticated session.

-default value: `'credentials'`
+Currently the only valid value is `"guest"`.
+This attribute is required to support a future update where `"credential"` will be the default.

 ### `url: string`